 While planning your estate there are some considerations you should make about making gifts to your loved ones.
 Gifts allow you to transfer your wealth to family while you are still living.
 Giving assets as gifts is a great way to see your loved ones reap the benefit of the gift while you are still alive.
 It may also help them avoid paying certain federal estate taxes if they were to receive the asset after your death.
 As your experienced attorneys for gift law, we can help you understand any potential ramifications from gifts made during your lifetime.

 Ultimately, making a gift now will reduce the amount of your taxable estate once you are gone.
 We will help with decisions regarding gifts to your loved ones or to charitable organizations.
-We will work hard as your estate planning attorneys to help you determine what is best for your circumstances.
+We will work hard as your attorneys to help you determine what is best for your circumstances.

 Contact us for your free quote at (888) 211-5798.